-Whether you’re new to keeping goldfish or you’re just looking to learn more about your favorite pet, The Goldfish Tank is the ideal place to start.
+Whether you’re new to keeping goldfish or you’re looking to learn more about proper goldfish care, The Goldfish Tank is the ideal place to start.

 We give advice that will help you to understand your fish and their needs.
-Helping you to provide them with a good home, nutritious food, treatments for illness, and everything else they need to survive and thrive.
+We help you to provide your fish with a good home, nutritious food, treatments for illness, and everything else they need to survive and thrive.

 - What size tank do goldfish need?